-I peel, core, and slice tart Granny Smith apples then mix them with flour, lemon zest, granulated and brown sugars, and a few warm spices to get that classic as-American-as-apple-pie flavor going.While that marinates, I work on the crust.
+I peel, core, and slice tart Granny Smith apples then mix them with flour, lemon zest, granulated and brown sugars, and a few warm spices to get that classic as-American-as-apple-pie flavor going.While that marinates, I work on the all-butter pie crust.
 I struggle with creating impressive crusts but am working on it and see improvement each time I bake.

 Now, I'm no Jojo Romancer but I would say my pie crust game is getting better with time and am pretty proud of the cute apple detail on top of this easy classic apple pie.
 For this decorative touch, I used a paring knife to cut out the shapes of an apple, stem, and leaf from leftover scraps of pie crust.
 It's an easy adornment and you can cut out pretty much any shape to complement the filling of your particular pie.